Zaba505/eventproc/README.md

 # eventproc

-A proof-of-concept for exploring event based architecture utilizing bi-directional gRPC streams.
+A proof-of-concept for implementing a RPC style gateway for processing actions leveraging bi-directional gRPC streams.

 ## Architecture